Cringe culture: Reactions

 New York University professor Ocean Vuong observed that students increasingly hesitate to reveal effort behind their creative work.
 Vuong stated that students often say "I want to be a good writer, but it's a bit cringe" and perform cynicism because it can be misread as intelligence.

 In May 2022, Taylor Swift addressed cringe culture in her commencement speech at New York University: she advised graduates to "learn to live alongside cringe" and that "cringe is unavoidable over a lifetime."
 Other celebrities have made public speeches fighting against the perceived notion that "tryharding" is cringe.
 In his 31st Screen Actors Guild Awards acceptance speech, Timothée Chalamet emphasized his pursuit of greatness and the effort he invested in his roles, which diverged from typical humble acceptance speeches.
 In her 67th Annual Grammy Awards acceptance speech, rapper Doechii also stressed her dedication and hard work.
 According to The Daily Dot, X users called Chalamet and Doechii's speeches "refreshing" and decried those who embrace cringe culture as "miserable losers".

 Matthew Mercer, the dungeon master of the popular web series Critical Role, criticized cringe culture as suppressing one's authentic self.

 In 2023, Critical Role dungeon master Matthew Mercer spoke against cringe culture at New York Comic Con: "We live in an odd time of 'cringe culture' where anything that's honest can be called cringe.
 And I don't agree with that."
 Mercer argued that much of what is dismissed as cringe consists of "people being their authentic self."

+In October 2025, actress and singer Ariana Grande discussed her experience with cringe culture in an interview on the podcast Shut Up Evan.
+She described the phenomenon as "unfair", stating that people should be allowed to express passion and happiness without judgement.
+She further explained that in the wake of her leading role in the 2024 film Wicked there were those who perceived the behavior of her and costar Cynthia Erivo during the film's press tour as "inauthentic" and therefore cringe.